Kieran-raj/Personal-projects/README.md

-# Contains projects that I've been building whilst self-teaching using Jetbrains Academy
+# Projects that I've been building whilst self-teaching using Jetbrains Academy